MedNet File Link

 Students enrolled in phase 1 of the Indiana University School of Medicine undergraduate medical curriculum; faculty members; and other personnel working with phase 1 students.

 All students will be evaluated using the institutional learning objectives as defined by the Curriculum Council Steering Committee.
-Based on course assessments, students will receive a grade (see definitions) and narrative feedback at the conclusion of each course.
+Based on course assessments, students will receive a grade in accordance with the pass-fail grade scale. (see definitions) and narrative feedback at the conclusion of each course.

 Reason for Policy